Struggling with your girlfriend’s past isn’t easy.

 You probably know a few “girlfriend guys”— men who, once they get into a serious relationship, more or less disappear.

 You know what it’s like: mo more after-work drinks at the bar, no more weekend barbeques, no more casual get-togethers, no more pickup basketball, nothing.
 Just an endless slew of Instagrammable brunches with their new girlfriend.

 Maybe you’re one of them.
 (I used to be.)

 Modern men are experiencing an epidemic of loneliness.
-And we need other men in our lives, not least to give us some understanding, and offer potential solutions when it comes to crises in our romantic relationships.
+And we need other men in our lives.
+To give us some understanding, and offer potential solutions when it comes to crises in our romantic relationships.

 If you find a man you can trust, consider talking the situation over with him.
 Be brutally honest—share your story, describe how you feel about your girlfriend’s past in detail, and ask for feedback.

 (At the same time, respecting your girlfriend’s privacy, and not sharing any details about her past which you know would upset or embarrass her.)

 Lay your ego aside a moment.
 Benefit from the perspective of a man with more life experience, who might be able to introduce you to some new ideas.

 The simple act of talking this out with a man you can trust can be a gamechanger.
 Often, we need to write down, or verbalize our feelings before we can truly understand them.

 But stay realistic.
 Specifically…